asottile-archive/pip-custom-platform/README.md

 building, downloading, and installing wheels.

-This package assumes you're running your own pypi server and would like support for wheels on named platforms what would otherwise be considered equivalent by the wheel infrastructure (for example not all linux_x86_64 are created equal).
+This package assumes you're running your own pypi server and would like support for wheels on named platforms that would otherwise be considered equivalent by the wheel infrastructure (for example not all linux_x86_64 are created equal).